sancarn/Innovyze-ICM-Libraries/Infoworks-ICM/docs/README.md

 Returns the scenario name for the validation message – returns ‘Base’ for the base scenario.

-Appendix 1 – Pollutograph codes
+Appendix
 ===============================

+## Appendix 1 – Pollutograph codes

 List of pollutograph codes: